2026 Capital Gains Tax Calculator

 Include commissions, transaction fees, broker fees, real estate agent commissions, transfer fees, and other selling costs if known.

-Assets held for more than one year are generally treated as long-term.
+Assets held more than one year are generally treated as long-term.
+Assets held one year or less are generally short-term.

 Leave this on “Use dates” for the normal estimate.
 Choose long-term or short-term to test a what-if scenario or override the date-based result.